Planning Your Day in Athens

 The perfect day in Greece begins with a strong cup of coffee and a hearty breakfast.
-There’s no shortage of excellent cafés and cozy breakfast spots in Athens, but since you’ll begin your sightseeing near Monastiraki, there’s no better spot than Duo Goulies & Duo Mpoukies (Dragatsaniou 8), on the northeast side of Monastiraki.
-Try a superb muesli with dried fruits, or Greek yogurt with chia seeds.
+There's no shortage of excellent cafés and cozy breakfast spots in Athens, but since you'll begin sightseeing near Monastiraki, there's no better spot than Duo Goulies & Duo Mpoukies (Dragatsaniou 8) on the northeast side of Monastiraki.
+Try a superb muesli with dried fruits or Greek yogurt with chia seeds.

 The museum is a 10-minute walk from the Omonia metro station, where you can catch a train to the Syntagma station.
-From there it's one stop to the Greek Parliament (watch out for pickpockets on the metro).
-Alternately, you can walk from the museum via Omonia down Panepistimiou to parliament, a 30-minute walk.
+From there, it's one-stop to the Greek Parliament (watch out for pickpockets on the metro).
+Alternatively, you can walk from the museum via Omonia down Panepistimiou to parliament, a 30-minute walk.

-11 am: Changing of the Guard and Temple of Olympian Zeus
+11 am: Changing of the Guard & Temple of Olympian Zeus

 Constructed in 1836-42 as the Royal Palace, the Greek Parliament is an imposing and austere neoclassical building overlooking Syntagma Square.
 It wins no beauty prizes, but you've come for one thing only: to witness the 11 am Changing of the Guard.
 That's when the costumed evzones (guards) of the Tomb of the Unknown Soldier change position.